Rox 01: Overview

 The Chinese startup Rox Motor established in 2021 began work on its first car, the development of which entered an advanced stage in November 2022 through tests of pre-production, camouflaged units.

 The official presentation of the car called Rox 01 took place in August 2023.
 It took the form of a large, over 5-meter high-class SUV with a stylistic design by the Italian studio Pininfarina.

 The car has characteristic, angular proportions, distinguished by the letter "T" motif in both the headlights and rear lamps.
 There is a spare wheel hidden under the cover on the trunk lid, while on the edge of the windshield there is LiDAR, which plays the main function in an advanced semi-autonomous driving system.

 The passenger cabin has been adapted to transport either 6 passengers (2-2-2 layout) or 7 passengers (2-2-3 layout) in 3 rows of seats, while the dashboard has been kept in the typical aesthetics of modern Chinese cars, with light beige upholstery covering the cockpit, two points for inductive charging of phones and a central touch screen of the multimedia system.
 The additional equipment included the installation of a stove for use during, for example, picnics.
+Center console can be used as toilet with plastic bag.

 Facelift (Adamas; 2025)

 The facelifted version of the 01 is named the Adamas.
-It maintains the “square box” design language of the 01.
+It maintains the "square box" design language of the 01.
 The front grille surround now matches the body colour, and the honeycomb trim beneath the headlights has been upgraded to a sleek, enclosed design.
 Depending on the configuration, the Adamas is also slightly longer than the 01 in terms of length and is also shorter than the 01 in terms of height.
-The Adamas was introduced initially in the Middle East but will launch in China in December of 2025.
+The Adamas was introduced initially in the Middle East and launched in China in December 2025.